buptlishantao/xbob.paper.tpami2013/README.rst

 .. note::

   If you compare your obtained figure with the Figure 2 of the published article, you will observe slight differences.
+This is caused by two different aspects:
+  1. The order of the files obtained (and now sorted) from the database API.
+     For instance, when applying PCA, the input matrix will be different depending on the order of the file used to build this matrix.
-This is caused by the feature extraction process.
-The features for the paper were generated using a version of Bob that is unofficial (which means older than the first official release), whereas the features currently generated rely on Bob 1.2.0.
+  2. The features for the paper were generated using a version of Bob that is unofficial (which means older than the first official release), whereas the features currently generated rely on Bob 1.2.0.
 Many improvements were performed in the implementations of the preprocessing techniques (Face cropping and Tan Triggs algorithm) as well as in the LBP implementation.
 If you wish to reproduce the exact same Figure 2, I can provide the initial features on request (few hundreds of MB).

 Reporting bugs